🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Rule of thirds: Vary heights and shapes in groups of three

-Use negative space (aka empty shelf space) to let items breathe.
-It’s minimal, but not cold—like a well-edited capsule wardrobe for your shelves.
+Use negative space, also known as empty shelf space, to let your pieces breathe.
+It feels minimal but never cold, like a well-edited capsule wardrobe for your shelves.

 10. Soften Bedrooms With Tonal Bedding

-Wide bedroom shot focused on tonal bedding: ivory percale sheets, a cream linen or matelassé duvet, a folded wool or cashmere-blend blanket at the foot for weight, two Euro pillows in a subtle pattern plus a long bouclé lumbar.
-A neutral low-pile runner beside the bed and a caramel leather tray on the nightstand.
-Morning light through sheer curtains, calm and breathable layers.
+Bedroom focused on tonal bedding: ivory percale sheets, a cream matelasse duvet, a folded wool blanket at the foot, two euro pillows in subtle pattern, a long boucle lumbar, a neutral runner and a caramel leather tray, in soft morning light

-Your bed is the winter sanctuary.
-Aim for plush but breathable layers so you don’t wake up feeling like a baked potato.
+Your bed is the winter sanctuary, so aim for layers that are plush but still breathable.
+You want warmth and softness, without waking up feeling like a baked potato.

-I’ve found that tonal bedding makes winter mornings easier.
-The room feels softer, and it still looks fresh even after weeks of use.
+Tonal bedding tends to make winter mornings easier.
+The room feels softer, and the look stays fresh even after weeks of use, which is exactly what you want from a cozy season.

 Layering Strategy